-Democrats’ agenda hangs in balance as Pelosi, Biden scramble for support on infrastructure vote
+Divided Democrats barrel toward uncertain vote over $1 trillion infrastructure plan backed by Biden

-But the expected House vote increasingly appears imperiled: Liberal-leaning Democrats over the past day have reinforced their opposition to the measure, as they wage a broader, still-intensifying war with moderate lawmakers over the fuller size and scope of Biden’s economic agenda.
+But the expected House vote increasingly appeared imperiled by midday: Liberal-leaning Democrats over the past day have reinforced their opposition to the measure, as they wage a broader, still-intensifying war with moderate lawmakers over the fuller size and scope of Biden’s economic agenda.
 Without their support, the bill would fail in a chamber where Pelosi’s majority is razor thin.

+“I’m only envisioning taking it up and winning it,” Pelosi said at a news conference Thursday.

+Asked if Democrats were confident they had the votes for it to pass, House Majority Leader Steny H. Hoyer (D-Md.) simply replied: “Nope.”

 The source of the Democratic stalemate is a second, roughly $3.5 trillion package that proposes to expand Medicare, combat climate change and boost federal safety-net programs, all financed through tax increases on wealthy Americans and corporations.
 Liberals have sought to safeguard the initiative from cuts at the hands of centrists, including Sens.
 Kyrsten Sinema (D-Ariz.) and Joe Manchin III (D-W.Va.), and have used the infrastructure bill that the duo helped negotiate as leverage.

 In recent days, Sinema and Manchin have huddled with Biden and his top aides to try to broker a truce, hoping to reach a deal that would whittle down the $3.5 trillion proposal to a smaller size that the entire Democratic caucus can support.
 But those talks so far have produced no resolution, while Manchin has made public his lingering distaste for significant new spending.
-The developments only have emboldened liberal lawmakers, who departed the Capitol on Wednesday with renewed threats to scuttle the infrastructure package the House had planned to bring to a vote today.
+The developments only have emboldened liberal lawmakers, who departed the Capitol on Wednesday with renewed threats to scuttle the infrastructure package the House plans to bring to a vote today.

-“I just don’t see how she’s going to bring it up,” predicted Rep. Pramila Jayapal (D-Wash.), the leader of the Congressional Progressive Caucus, where roughly half of the 100-member block has threatened to oppose the infrastructure proposal.

-Jayapal wagered that number only has grown as lawmakers, including Manchin, have doubled down on their calls for cuts to the second spending package.
-“I feel very confident that we are pursuing the right track here to deliver the president’s agenda,” she told reporters.
+On Thursday afternoon, Pelosi gathered the leaders of the liberal and moderate blocs of House Democrats for a flurry of last-minute meetings in the hopes of clearing a path for a successful vote.
+Exiting one of the gatherings, Rep. Pramila Jayapal (D-Wash.), the leader of the Congressional Progressive Caucus, said her group had not budged — and many still plan to oppose the public-works measure at a moment of deep uncertainty around the future of their $3.5 trillion package.

+“We’re in the same place we’ve always been,” Jayapal said.
+“We will not be able to vote for the infrastructure bill until the reconciliation bill has passed.”

+Manchin also doubled down in a news conference outside the Capitol, as a small throng of protesters shouted at him.
+The senator affirmed he only supports $1.5 trillion in spending, far less than liberals seek, as he said Democrats can’t pursue “everything at one time.”

+“I’ve never been a liberal in any way, shape or form,” he said.
+“I don’t fault any of them who believe that they’re much more progressive and much more liberal.
+God bless 'em. … For them to get theirs — elect more liberals.”

-Pelosi, however, has stood her ground, putting the House on track to vote later Thursday.
+With tensions rising, however, Pelosi continued to stand her ground — putting the House on track to vote later Thursday.

-“Hour by hour,” she told reporters Thursday morning as she entered a meeting with other Democratic leaders.
+“We cannot really guarantee what I had hoped in terms of having a more legislative form,” said Pelosi, noting the fact Democrats are unlikely to strike a grand, detailed bargain before they are set to take up the infrastructure proposal.
+“I think we’re in a good place right now, we’re making progress.”

 The chaotic climate on Capitol Hill marked a sharp contrast from what lawmakers had hoped would be a more joyous occasion for Biden, who has viewed the infrastructure proposal as his first major opportunity to score a bipartisan win.
 Adding to the headache, Republicans are expected to vote against the infrastructure proposal if it does not appear likely to pass, even though they support new public-works spending, as they further try to sour the moment for their Democratic foes.